 Camellia hiemalis ‘Showa-No-Sakae’

-Includes a number of varieties formerly listed as sasanquas but differing in their later, longer bloom and heavier-textured flowers.'Showa-No-Sakae’
+Includes a number of varieties formerly listed as sasanquas but differing in their later, longer bloom; heavier-textured flowers; and usually smaller size.‘Showa-No-Sakae’

-Fairly fast, open growth to 3 ft. high, 6–8 ft. wide, with arching branches that make it good as espalier or in hanging basket.
+Fairly fast, open growth to 3 ft. tall and 6–8 ft. wide, with arching branches that make it good as an espalier or in a hanging basket.
 Semidouble to double flowers of soft pink.

 Midseason.
 Medium, white semidouble to anenome-form flowers dramatically streaked with red and pi...

 Native to Asia Minor.
 Tuberous-rooted plant 1 1/2 to 2 ft. tall and wide, with fresh green, almost fer...